sufiakj/Sufia-khan/README.md

-# sufia khan
+# sufia-khan
-this is my first repositry
+This is my first Repository.
+Author-sufia khan